 How much will the installation cost?

-It greatly depends on your site and can vary by quite a bit depending on how many troughs, length of trenches, whether you are using a weir, etc. Below is an international installation breakdown to give you an idea of the costs involved in an installation.
+It greatly depends on your site and can vary by quite a bit depending on how many troughs, length of trenches, whether you are using a weir, etc. Right is an international installation breakdown to give you an idea of the costs involved in an installation.
 You can also see that by self installing, a lot of costs can be saved.

 Need more water?

 We don't produce different sizes of Papa Pump - this is because...

 Multiple Papa Pumps can work in parallel using the same infrastructure

 You can maintain one pump while the others provide continuous water delivery

 The major cost is the infrastructure, so buying extra pumps doesn't mean multiplying the unit cost

 Need even more water?

 Water Powered Technologies have developed and successfully tested a large scale hydro ram called 'The Venturo' capable of delivering up to 4500 liters per minute.
 It is feasible zero energy usage water pumping for large scale irrigation projects, plantations, hydro-generation, etc.